HusseinHroub/DiscordBottu/README.md

 Commands:

-- !ltop kills - Returns a sorted list of total kills recorded by the bot in previous games.<br>
+- !ltop kills - Returns a sorted list of players total kills recorded by the bot in previous games.<br>
-- !ltop assists - Returns a sorted list of total assists recorded by the bot in previous games.<br>
+- !ltop assists - Returns a sorted list of players total assists recorded by the bot in previous games.<br>
-- !ltop kda - Returns a sorted list of average KDA recorded by the bot in previous games.<br>
+- !ltop kda - Returns a sorted list of players average KDA recorded by the bot in previous games.<br>

 Source Code: The source code for this bot is available on GitHub at <a href="https://github.com/HusseinHroub/DiscordBottu">https://github.com/HusseinHroub/DiscordBottu</a>